DHRI-Curriculum/Data-and-Ethics/lessons.md

 # Stages of Data

 We begin without data.
 Then it is observed, or made, or imagined, or generated.
 After that, it goes through further transformations.
+Stages of data typically consist of a) collection of "raw" data, b) processing and/or transforming data, c) cleaning, d) analysis, and e) visualization.
 For example, we can consider the stages in the following way:

 - We start with formulating a research question(s) or hypotheses and set up a project to answer our question(s).
     - E.g. What have young voters in Singapore discussed in the weeks leading up to the election?
 - In the process of setting up the project, we make decisions on what kind of data we think can help us to answer the question